 However, while the FDIC provides a significant amount of protection for depositors, it may not be sufficient in all cases.
 For example, if a depositor has more than $250,000 in deposits at a single bank, the excess funds may not be covered by FDIC insurance.
 Similarly, if a depositor has deposits at multiple banks that are affiliated with each other, those deposits may be aggregated for purposes of FDIC insurance coverage, which could mean a depositor has less coverage than they may have expected.

-There are also other types of deposit insurance available to depositors.
+There are other types of deposit insurance available to depositors.
 For example, the National Credit Union Administration (NCUA) provides deposit insurance for credit unions, with coverage similar to that provided by the FDIC.
 The Securities Investor Protection Corporation (SIPC) provides insurance for securities held by broker-dealers, with coverage up to $500,000 for each separate account.

 In addition, some states have their own deposit insurance alternatives, which may provide further protection for deposits held at state-chartered banks and credit unions.
 These state-level plans may provide coverage in excess of the federal deposit insurance limits, but they may also have their own limitations and exclusions.